-The Mike Ilitch School of Business at Wayne State University aspires to establish itself as one of the top business schools in the nation as reflected in the published national rankings (e.g., Business Week, U.S. News and World Report, etc.), indicating favorable student evaluations and recruiter perceptions of the undergraduate and M.B.A. programs, and the scholarly achievements of the faculty.
-The School strives to achieve a positive reputation for contributions to knowledge development, for the role it plays in the economic prosperity of the region, and for becoming a school of choice – one which prospective students see as providing a pathway to academic and professional achievement.
+The Mike Ilitch School of Business (MISB) aspires to establish itself as one of the top business schools in the nation as reflected in the published national rankings (e.g., Business Week, U.S. News and World Report, etc.) indicating favorable student evaluations and recruiter perceptions of the undergraduate and graduate programs, and the scholarly achievements of the faculty.
+MISB strives to enhance its positive reputation for contributions to knowledge development, the role it plays in the dynamic growth of the region and for becoming a school of choice.

 We identified three overarching goals which will move the school forward and fulfill our aspiration of being one of the top U.S. business schools.